svilsen/PartialCharges/README.md

 script):

--   `00-master.R`: The master script loads packages, sets default plotting behaviour, paths for data and files, and activates (or deactivates) scripts for running (or re-running) analyses.
+-   `00-master.R`: The master script loads packages, sets default plotting behaviour, paths for data, files, and figures, and (de-)activates scripts for (re-)running analyses.
+The behaviour of the remaining scripts are controlled by `TRUE/FALSE` flags, e.g., setting `make_figures = TRUE` will be (re-)make every figure in the `04-visualisemodels.R`-script.

 -   `01-extractcapacity.R`: A script for extracting capacity measurements from RPT files; the script depends on the functions